 After avoiding FR for years I decided to give the another go in 2017 as they offered a great deal for a city trip to London.
 This made also for a nice opportunity to check out how Ryanair has changed after three years of their Always Getting Better Program (AGB).
 As I came back from that trip quite satisfied, I gave them another shot on a longer flight from Berlin (SXF) to Málaga, Spain.

 Booking through their website was relatively straightforward.
-That said, you still have to fend off several up selling attempts including insurance, seat reservations, rental cars, hotels and other incidentals.Unfortunately, Ryanair has also decided to re-complicate its‘ baggage policies and rates, introducing fees for carry-ons among other changes.
-A new pitfall to avoid is that the fee for a checked bag almost doubles once booked after the ticket is issued (25 vs. 40 €) – so always consult their fee table before booking.
+That said, you still have to fend off several upselling attempts including insurance, seat reservations, rental cars, hotels and other incidentals.Unfortunately, Ryanair has also decided to re-complicate its baggage policies/rates.
+A pitfall to avoid now is that the fee for a checked bag almost doubles if booked after the ticket is issued (25 vs. 40 €) – so always consult their fee table before booking.
 Together with one bag and a seat reservation the flight cost about 80 Euros.

 Check-in, Departure Airport